Joseph91-py/pizza3forked/README.md

 ### Conclusion

-<pizza3forked> enhances the original Pizza3 toolkit by extending its capabilities for Python 3.x and facilitating multiscale modeling in LAMMPS.
-The integration with LLMs for faster coding and the comprehensive management of LAMMPS scripts and data make <pizza3forked> a powerful tool for researchers and engineers in computational materials science.
+<pizza3forked> enhances the original Pizza3 toolkit by extending its Python 3.x capabilities and facilitating multiscale modeling in LAMMPS.
+Integrating with LLMs for faster coding and the comprehensive management of LAMMPS scripts and data make <pizza3forked> a powerful tool for researchers and engineers in computational materials science.